 The EU’s General Data Protection Regulation (GDPR) ostensibly outlaws barriers to the flow of personal data between EU countries, and in September 2017, the European Commission published a draft regulation for a similar rule on non-personal data transfers.
 Yet a plethora of questions remain.
 How effective will the two regulations be at ending data localization in practice?
 Just how easy is it to separate personal from non-personal data, and treat them according to separate laws?
 And how should policymakers address the remaining obstacles to data flows outside the union?

-Join ITIF's Center for Data Innovation for a conversation with a panel of experts, who will discuss the costs of data localization and the implications of the GDPR and the proposed Free Flow of Data Regulation for data transfers within and beyond Europe.
+Overall, the panelists discussed the costs of data localization and the implications of the GDPR and the proposed Free Flow of Data Regulation for data transfers within and beyond Europe.